The-hated-one/Codesmith-notes/precourse/shell.md

 ## Grep

-- `grep -ir "text string" *` find all text/files in this dir with "text string" in them.
+- `grep -ir "text string" *` recursively find all text/files in this dir with the case insensitive "text string" in them.
 - `grep --context=10 -ir "text string" *` find all text in this dir with "text string" and show ten lines above and below each occurance.

+### Flags

+- `-i` means case insensitive.
+- `-r` means search all child files recursively
+- `man grep` to see details on all flags and options.

 ## SED